DCS-Web-Editor/dcs-web-editor-docs/readme.md

 You can run a localhost server with live reloading using Jekyll and Git Bash.

-Create a Fork of the repository.
+Create a fork or clone of the repository.

 ### Making changes